happyhillll/happyhillll/README.md

 </div>

 # Hi!
 This is Minji!
-🧷  Master's candidate at Seoul National University, Cognitive Science 🧷  Interested in Human. and AI.
+🧷  Master's candidate at Seoul National University, Cognitive Science
-🧷  I like reading books! listening to music! writing anything!
-YOGA! etc .. etc ..
+🧷  Interested in Human. and AI.
+🧷  I sometimes write, read, dance, take a picture, do yoga, play the guitar, listen to music, travel, edit vlog etc